Sue's Weight Loss Story

 After the convent: Low calorie again.

 This time I allowed myself 1200 calories a day and when I went on maintenance, I still counted my calories religiously.
 I was determined to not gain back.
 I was at 123, a weight I decided I liked.
 I limited myself to 1200 - 1500 calories a day when I was probably burning over 2000.
 Then I saw photos and I didn't look very good.
 Was too slim and out of proportion.
 I also had no energy and was constantly hungry.
+And my bones in my butt stuck out which made sitting no comfy.
 This is when I would dream of eating big meals and wake up in a cold sweat worried that the mere dreaming about eating food would cause a weight gain!
 When I met my husband, he felt I was too slim and took me out to eat.
 I ate.
 I immediately felt better.
 I also gained 20 lbs the first month I knew him.
-(I call the photo to the left "body by anorexia"!
-I thought I was fat in that picture!)
+I thought I was fat in the picture to the left!)

 As I later found out, the fatigue was not starvation fatigue but rather, a hereditary Vitamin B12 shortage (my paternal Grandmother died of pernicious anemia) which got to extreme level when I cut out the milk (at 1200 calories a day, I didn't want to "waste" 300 calories on 3 glasses of milk, right? *LOL*).
 When did I find out this...
 RECENTLY!
-I mean like in 2008!
-From a doctor?
+Years later like in 2008!
+From a medical provider?
 Nope.
 From the fact that gastric bypass patients, many on the verge of pernicious anemia because they cannot digest B12, had similar symptoms so I started taking sub lingual B12 in 2008 and bingo... symptoms gone!

 This was something new - an organized weight loss program with meetings.
 I had picked up a book by Jean Nidetch and really related.
 Intrigued I attended meetings and found it very effective.
-I lost down to 143 lbs, and got close enough to goal to be able to work as a clerk/weigher..
-I found the program was satisfying but restrictive.
+I lost down to almost High School weight close enough to goal to be able to work as a clerk/weigher..
+The program in 1973 was satisfying but restrictive.
 The list of stuff you couldn't have was far longer than what you could have.
-I set my goal too low and never made lifetime membership.
-As long as I continued to go to meetings and drank gallons of diet pop with caffeine in it, I kept my weight down but in Jan 1973, I developed an allergy to saccharine, the artificial sweetener in diet pop back then.
+I never made lifetime membership.
+As long as I continued to go to meetings and drank gallons of diet pop with caffeine in it, I kept my weight down but in Jan 1973, I developed an allergy to saccharine, the artificial sweetener in diet soda back then.
 Got SICK - optic neuritis, conjunctivitis, the whole ten yards.
-Gave it up and without the caffeine, the fatigue I now know to be a deficiency of Vitamin B12, HIT... hard (was maintaining my weight of 145-150 by eating 1200 calories a day).
-I remember going to a Weight Watchers meeting and being so tired, I could hardly put one foot in front of the other.
-Being slim had not solved my life problems nor had it made me look like a model.
-And I started to get sick of feeling fatigued, cold all the time, and being sick constantly with every bug that came along.
+Gave it up and without the caffeine, the fatigue I now know to be a deficiency of Vitamin B12, HIT... hard.
+I started to get sick of feeling fatigued, cold all the time, and being sick constantly with every bug that came along.
 And of course there was the problem of living in a society which is centered on food, most of which was not allowed on my program.
-Went off Weight Watchers and gained it all back to 195 or so.
+Went off the program and gained it all back to 195 or so.

 What I learned: If you say a certain food is forbidden, guess what you get wild cravings for?
-It was after Weight Watchers I learned about "diet related bingeing".
+I learned about "diet related bingeing".
 Like the time I made a chocolate cake from scratch and it was GOOD and hubby and I sat down and ate the WHOLE thing at one sitting!

 Swimming 1975

 By this time we'd moved out West.
 I decided to just exercise.
 So I rode my bicycle everywhere and swam several laps every day.
-Got "down" to 178.
+Got "down" a few lbs.
 But lost no more.
 Felt great though.

 What I learned: Exercise feels great but doesn't cause much of a weight loss unless you do it for 3 hours a day.